graffiticode/graffiticode/README.md

 # Graffiticode

 Graffiticode is a platform for developing and deploying task oriented web APIs.
-APIs are defined with task specific language manually through the Graffiticode web app or programmatically through the Graffiticode API.
+APIs are defined with task specific language, either manually through the Graffiticode web app or programmatically through the Graffiticode API.

 # Run Graffiticode Locally